-- A network retail pharmacy
+- A network retail pharmacy.

 - A pharmacy that is not in the plan's network.
-We cover prescriptions filled at out-of-network pharmacies in only limited situations.
+We cover prescriptions filled at out-ofnetwork pharmacies in only limited situations.
 Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

 - The plan's mail-order pharmacy.

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Provider Directory.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and the plan's Provider/Pharmacy Directory.

-Section 5.2 A table that shows your costs for a one-month supply of a drug
+Section 5.2 A table that shows your costs for a one- month supply of a drug

-During the Initial Coverage Stage, your share of the cost of a covered drug will be a copayment.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or coinsurance.

+As shown in the table below, the amount of the copayment or coinsurance depends on the costsharing tier.
 Sometimes the cost of the drug is lower than your copayment.
 In these cases, you pay the lower price for the drug instead of the copayment.

 Note: "Extra Help" is also called Low Income Subside (LIS).
-To find out your level of "Extra Help" please refer to your LIS Rider or contact the Quartz Champion Service Team.
+To find out your level of "Extra Help" contact the Quartz Champion Service Team.